Model non-Hermitian topological operators without skin effect: A general principle of construction: Skin effect free non-Hermitian (NH) topological operators

-\emph{Two dimensions}.~A NH generalization of the Qi-Wu-Zhang model~\cite{QiWuZhang2006}, describing NH Chern insulators, is realized for $\Gamma_j=\tau_j$ for $j=1,2,3$.
+A NH generalization of the Qi-Wu-Zhang model~\cite{QiWuZhang2006}, describing NH Chern insulators, is realized for $\Gamma_j=\tau_j$ for $j=1,2,3$.
 The results are shown in Fig.~\ref{Fig:NHQWZ}.
 Within the topological regime, this model hosts chiral edge modes.
 A NH version of the Bernevig-Hughes-Zhang model~\cite{BHZ2006} for a NH quantum spin Hall insulator is realized for $\Gamma_j=\sigma_3 \tau_j$ for $j=1,2,3$.
 The Pauli matrices ${\boldsymbol \sigma}$ act on the spin indices.
-All the results are identical to those for the NH Chern insulator, except each mode now enjoys two-fold Kramers degeneracy.
-So, we do not show them here.
+All the results are identical to those for the NH Chern insulator, except each mode now enjoys two-fold Kramers degeneracy due to the preserved time-reversal (${\mathcal T}$) symmetry.
+So, we do not show them explicitly here.
 Within the topological regime, this model sustains counter-propagating helical edge modes for opposite spin projections.
 A NH second-order TI, featuring four zero-energy corner modes~\cite{BBH-Science2017, Calugaru-2019}, can be realized with the addition of the $\Delta_2$ term, accompanied by the matrix $\Gamma_4=\sigma_1 \tau_0$, to the NH quantum spin Hall insulator model.
 The results are shown in Fig.~\ref{Fig:NHHOTI}.
+In all the cases, we numerically verify that the NH operators never show NH skin effect for any $\alpha$.